Threetangle in the XY-model class with a non-integrable field background: General properties of optimal decompositions for real states of rank two

-Since every sub-partition of an optimal decomposition is itself optimal it gives a convex composition of the tangle values of the respective pure states.
-This strictly linear behavior inside all the simplices of an optimal decomposition also indirectly tells about whether there will be some more states in a decomposition for being optimal: the continuation of the respective decomposition type leads to a convex behavior in the tangle value.
-This holds in particular if the corresponding optimal polytope changes dimension, here, this means to dimensionality at most three.
-It must be noted that here for $(n_0,n_f)$-decompositions with $n_f>1$ the weight on the $n_f$ states necessarily increases as the projection on the $(x-z)$-plane moves closer to the density matrix in consideration.
 This must be overcompensated by a decreasing of the tangle of the corresponding pure states on the Bloch sphere.
-Therefore, a relative maximum would be favorable for this to happen; however, far away from the states $\ket{Z_i}$ the tangle behaves smoothly and in particular, there are no ripples seen.
-The presence of such ripples would indicate a much higher degree of the respective polynomial which however would be reflected mainly in more zeroes.
-In particular this also means that it must not be looked after a vertical splitting of the pure state in the $(2,1)$-decompositions here since the result would be a three-dimensional tetrahedron which cuts the polar line of the Bloch sphere in an interval of non-zero length.
+Therefore, a steep relative maximum would be favorable for this to happen; however, far away from the states $\ket{Z_i}$, the tangle behaves smoothly and in particular, there are no ripples seen.
+The presence of such ripples would indicate a much higher degree of the respective polynomial, which however would be reflected mainly in more zeros.
+Except for the one point inside the Bloch sphere projection of Fig.\ref{fig:intersectinglines} being made out of three states from the zero-polytope, the decompositions will be two-dimensional.
+If the curve of $(2,1)$-decompositions is strictly convex it need not to be looked after a vertical splitting of the pure entangled state into two (see however Fig.~\ref{fig:case-of-different-states}).
+The resulting $(2,2)$-decompositions would result in a three-dimensional tetrahedron which cuts the polar line of the Bloch sphere in an interval of non-zero length.
 This indicates a linear slope of the tangle.
 But every linear connection line lies above a strictly convex behavior of the tangle.
 Hence it cannot be optimal in this case.

-section{Collection of useful formulae} We here consider the weight laid on a state to ensure that the convex combination is in $2p-1$ on the $z$-axis, where $p$ is the weight of the density matrix.